What is appreciation?

 When considering the prospect of real estate as an investment, the most pragmatic approach is to consider the investment on the basis of its predictable income and cash flows rather than on its appreciation potential.
-While history has a good track record of rising home values over time, to an investor, short-term cash flows are much more important.
+While home values have a good track record of rising over time, to an investor, short-term cash flows are much more important.

 The actual amount a property may rise or fall in the future can only be estimated, never known.
 But a prudent investor can estimate monthly income and cash flows on an investment property with a high degree of certainty—and this is what should determine whether a piece of property is a good investment vehicle.